benswift/benswift.github.io/_talks/designing-the-ccc-studio.md

 ## discussion questions

-what's the appropriate entrance exam/portfolio/other for this program?
+can we go all in on creative coding? i.e. could this be CS101?

 how do we make the cultural artefact part of the incentive scheme?

+what's the appropriate entrance exam/portfolio/other?

+how do we make sure we don't just stretch the privileged kids?

-how do we _scale_ it?
+how do we study it?

-how do we _study_ it?
+how do we scale it?

+what do we call it?

 ## what's next?